johnh865/AFR_Bylaws/Bylaws.md

 2.2 Membership Expectations
 ----------------------------
+Members are required to vote on a delegate.
 Members are expected to volunteer at least 10 hours per year, either with the USA4R or other organizations working to advance USA4R's vision of the future.
 Members are expected to vote in every possible local, county, state, primary, and federal election.
 Any member expectation may be waived due to hardship.